Tribadism: Sex positions and other aspects

 Tribadism is a common sexual practice among women who have sex with women (WSW).
 Although the term tribadism is often applied to the act of vulva-to-vulva stimulation, it encompasses a variety of sexual activity.
-In addition to the scissoring position, which involves the partners interlocking their legs in a position similar to the shape of scissors and pressing their vulvas together, tribadism may involve a missionary position, a woman on top position, a doggy style position or others, or simple movement of the woman's vulva against her partner's thigh, stomach, buttocks, arm, or another body part.
-Vaginal penetration by use of the fingers or by use of a dildo may be accompanied, and so sometimes "mutuality and reciprocation tend not to be the main objective, although satisfaction for both partners through different means most definitely is its aim".
+In addition to the scissoring position, which involves the partners interlocking their legs in a position similar to the shape of scissors and pressing their vulvas together, tribadism may involve the missionary position, the woman on top position, the doggy style position or others, or simple movement of the woman's vulva against her partner's thigh, stomach, buttocks, arm, or another body part.
+Sometimes "mutuality and reciprocation tend not to be the main objective, although satisfaction for both partners through different means most definitely is its aim".
 Women who enjoy or prefer tribadism report finding pleasure from its allowance of whole-body contact, the experience of timing hip movement and feeling their partner's motions without manual stimulation, which is considered exciting, erotic and a much easier way to achieve orgasm due to ample clitoral stimulation.

+Women who enjoy tribadism share methods through verbal and text communication, and they emphasize the importance of repeated body movement(reciprocation) to reach orgasm, such as rubbing back and forth and bumping up and down.
+It means tribadism is more than just local-clitoral stimulation(aim); it should involve every inch of the vulva.
+Because the sexual pleasure of tribadism is influenced by the psychological sense of satisfaction and happiness from feeling the individual's private body parts through female genital contact, interaction, and communication between the two individuals.

 Some lesbian and bisexual women do not engage in the scissoring position because they find or think it would be physically uncomfortable.
 They may also think it is a misconception that lesbians engage in the act and is therefore not representative of lesbian sexual practices, attributing it more so to the male fantasies of the heterosexual porn industry.
 By contrast, some sources, including Shere Hite's 1976 and 1981 research, indicate that women may enjoy performing the scissoring position with other women because it is a variation of vulva-to-vulva contact or can allow for maximum such contact and therefore an elevated level of intimacy.